 Distance education is here to stay.
 It will take on a greater role in the delivery of higher education as colleges look for ways to serve as many students as possible in light of scarcity of resources.
 As information technology becomes a way of life, both students and faculty will become more attuned to this new environment.
-But this proficiency in the new environment is still tempered with the understanding that distance education will not completely replace traditional classroom instruction.
+But, this proficiency in the new environment is still tempered with the understanding that distance education will not completely replace traditional classroom instruction.
 To what extent distance education can and should be used, and how it can be used to supplement classroom education are the basic intents of this study.

-Most studies in this area directly compare classroom- and Web-based learning in terms of their effectiveness.
+Most studies in this area directly compare classroom and web-based learning in terms of their effectiveness.
 As stated previously, performance outcomes are mostly a function of the learning environments and course design.
-Without laying out the course structure in each of the learning environments and course design, it would be difficult for one to establish any cause-and-effect relationships.
-Furthermore, special care needs to be exercised in selecting courses and faculty as potential candidates for Web-based education.
-Recent results also indicate that Web-based education may not benefit all students, and that student personality traits have a significant impact on achievements scores in Web classes (Schniederjans & Kim, 2005).
-In contrast, currently most students often follow a self-reflective procedure when deciding whether to sign up for Web-based or classroom-based courses.
+Without laying out the course structure in each of the learning environments and course design, it would be difficult for one to establish any cause and effect relationships.
+Furthermore, special care needs to be exercised in selecting courses and faculty as potential candidates for web-based education.
+Recent results also indicate that web-based education may not benefit all students, and that student personality traits have a significant impact on achievements scores in web classes [Schniederjans and Kim, 2005].
+In contrast, currently, most students often follow a self-reflective procedure in way of deciding whether to sign up for web-based or classroom courses.